Yanelis Santos: National team

 Santos led the Cuban national team to the silver medal during the 2011 Montreux Volley Masters.
 She won with her national team the silver medal at the 2011 Pan American Games held in Guadalajara, Mexico.
 She also won the bronze medal and the Best Spiker award at the 2011 NORCECA Championship.

-In the 2012 Pan-American Cup held in Ciudad Juarez, Mexico, she won the "Best Spiker" and "Best Server" awards, as well as the bronze medal with her national team.
+In the 2012 Pan-American Cup held in Ciudad Juarez, Mexico, Santos won the "Best Spiker" and "Best Server" awards, as well as the bronze medal with her national team.

 Santos held the fastest female spike record, measured at 103 km/h (64 mph).

 Santos was awarded 2012 Female Athlete of the Year in a team sport by the Institute of Sports, Physical Education and Recreation (INDER) and the Union of Cuban Journalists' Sports Writers Circle.

+Club volleyball

-She signed with Voléro Zürich, moved to Switzerland and later was transferred on loan to the Russian club Leningradka Saint Petersburg for the 2014/15 season.
+Santos signed with Voléro Zürich, moved to Switzerland, and later was transferred on loan to the Russian club Leningradka Saint Petersburg for the 2014-15 season.
 She later signed for the Turkish İlbank Ankara for the 2015–16 season.

+Olympics

+Santos placed fourth in volleyball at the 2008 Summer Olympics as part of the Cuba national team.